 - The heart chakra in several Buddhist traditions

-- The color of joy in Catholicism, which it’s used to mark the halfway points of both Advent and Lent
+- The color of joy in Catholicism, which is used to mark the halfway points of both Advent and Lent

 - A powerful ingredient in pagan and Wiccan love spells